 Moneyhun still teaches in-person courses in addition to online.
 He’s used the techniques learned through teaching online to improve all of his courses.

-“Everything now goes on Blackboard.
+“Everything now goes on the learning management system.
 It’s more fair to them to have everything completely accessible 24/7.”

 He believes online education has transformed and improved university classrooms in general.